 The festival for the free: WORLD BUSKERS FESTIVAL

-Fabulous, fast paced and best of all, free to the public, the World Buskers Festival has been held annually in Christchurch since 1993 and is one of the best celebrations of street theatre in the world.
-Both local and international acts pan for your pennies during the ten-day event from the 10 January - 3 February 2019 in venues and on streets around the city centre.
+Fabulous, fast paced and best of all, full of street shows free to the public, the World Buskers Festival has been held annually in Christchurch since 1993 and is one of the best celebrations of street theatre in the world.
+Both local and international acts pan for your pennies from the 10 January - 3 February 2019 in venues and on streets around the city centre.
 There are a mix of free and ticketed shows to suit everyone.

 The festival for Autumn: Festival of Colour